ivarprudnikov/webpack-static-html-pages/README.md

 [> PREVIEW LIVE](https://ivarprudnikov.github.io/webpack-static-html-pages/)
 --------------------------------

-This is a forkable example of static site (plain html/css/javascript) assembled with webpack.
+This is a forkable example of a static website (plain html/css/javascript) assembled with webpack.
 You could also use this repository as a template when creating a new one.

 Article explaining how this example was created: https://www.ivarprudnikov.com/static-website-multiple-html-pages-using-webpack-plus-github-example/

+* Webpack4 implementation can still be found on a separate branch [`webpack4`](https://github.com/ivarprudnikov/webpack-static-html-pages/tree/webpack4)

 ## Prerequisites